phetsims/phet-info/doc/typescript-quick-start.md

 ### Caveats and Notes
 1. For now, please leave the phet-io-overrides.js file, strings file and namespace file as *.js.
 The build tools are not set to do those in TypeScript yet.
-2. Please do not convert common code to TypeScript until that phase is approved by the team.
-Some common code repos have a "typescript" branch for investigation in the meantime.
-3. phettest and CT provide TypeScript support, but do not yet have a good user experience for showing TypeErrors etc.
+2. phettest and CT provide TypeScript support, but do not yet have a good user experience for showing TypeErrors etc.
 And it is not well-vetted.
-4. Please make sure you are using the commit hooks, which are configured to run type checks on typescript repos.
+3. Please make sure you are using the commit hooks, which are configured to run type checks on typescript repos.
-5. Ambient type definitions are provided in chipper/phet-types.d.ts
+4. Ambient type definitions are provided in chipper/phet-types.d.ts
-6. Transitive dependencies are not always tracked correctly in the build system.
+5. Transitive dependencies are not always tracked correctly in the build system.
 This bug has been reported to TypeScript.
 Details in https://github.com/phetsims/chipper/issues/1067
-7. Some common code repos include code outside their directory.
+6. Some common code repos include code outside their directory.
 This problem is described in https://github.com/phetsims/chipper/issues/1096
-8. Gravity and Orbits, Bending Light, and Circuit Construction Kit Common have been written in TypeScript, and are all at approximately equal levels, and can be used for reference.
-For instance, see how these sims have a d.ts file for strings.
-However, please do not use any reference of code marked with `@ts-ignore` or `any`.
-Those markers mean (a) I wasn't sure what to do, (b) common code is not ready to support it yet or (c) I haven't taken the time to properly type it yet.
-I also recommend avoiding `!` non-null coercion if you can help it.
-9. Conventions and patterns listed in https://github.com/phetsims/phet-info/blob/master/doc/typescript-conventions.md
+7. Conventions and patterns listed in https://github.com/phetsims/phet-info/blob/master/doc/typescript-conventions.md